ENELEngineering/ENDG511_Project_RODNet/README.md

 The instructions or process for running the script is already provided in the script.

-# Results and Analysis
+## Camera-Based Detection Files

-[TODO]: Provide link to point to a location storing the saved model, results, and dataset used.
+The link that stores the saved models, results, and dataset used can be found here.

 # References